SAP/abap-file-formats/file-formats/tobj/README.md

 # TOBJ File Format
-This AFF is only complete with regard to ABAP Language Version 'ABAP for Cloud Development'.
+This AFF is only complete with regard to ABAP Language Version 'ABAP for Cloud Development'

 File | Cardinality | Definition | Schema | Example
 :--- | :--- | :--- | :--- | :---